CTF-FlagFrenzy/ctf-flagfrenzy.github.io/README.md

-// filepath: c:\Users\manag\Documents\GitHub\ctf-flagfreny.github.io\README.md
 # CTF FlagFrenzy Website

-This repository contains the source code for the CTF FlagFrenzy website, a resource for capture the flag challenges and cybersecurity learning.
+This repository contains the source code for the CTF FlagFrenzy website, a platform dedicated to Capture The Flag challenges and cybersecurity education.

-## Development
+## Local Development

-The website is built with plain HTML, CSS, and JavaScript.

-To work on this project locally:
+To set up this site locally:

+1. Install Ruby and Bundler
-1. Clone the repository
+2. Clone this repository
-2. Make your changes
-3. Push to the main branch to trigger the automatic deployment
+3. Run `bundle install` to install dependencies
+4. Run `bundle exec jekyll serve` to start the local server
+5. Visit `http://localhost:4000` in your browser

-## Deployment
+## Contributing

-This website is automatically deployed to GitHub Pages using GitHub Actions.
-The workflow runs on every push to the main branch.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## Structure
+## License

-- `index.html` - Main page
-- `css/` - Stylesheets
-- `js/` - JavaScript files
-- `img/` - Images and other media
+This project is licensed under the MIT License - see the LICENSE file for details.